 Comprehensive General Liability Insurance

-The BSA general liability program provides excess coverage for automobile or watercraft liability.
+The BSA general liability insurance program provides additional excess coverage for automobiles above a local council’s automobile liability policy or a volunteer’s watercraft liability policy.
 The owner’s vehicle or watercraft liability insurance is primary.
-The excess insurance is available only while the vehicle or watercraft is in the actual use of a Scouting unit and being used for a Scouting purpose.
+The excess insurance, whether it is the local council auto or BSA general liability, is available only while the vehicle or watercraft is in the actual use of a Scouting unit and being used for a Scouting purpose.

 The insurance provided to unregistered Scouting volunteers through the general liability insurance program is excess over any other insurance the volunteer might have to his or her benefit, usually a homeowners, personal liability, vehicle, or watercraft policy.